-Say goodbye to sticky fingers when you serve watermelon slices on popsicle sticks.
-This clever picnic serving idea is super simple—just cut watermelon into triangular slices and stick a heavy-duty popsicle stick into the rind.
+Say goodbye to sticky fingers and serve watermelon slices on sticks.
+This clever 4th of July picnic serving idea is super simple—just cut a watermelon into triangular slices and stick a heavy-duty wooden stick into the rind.

-Let stunning centerpieces work double duty as patriotic serving trays with a few thoughtful, affordable finishing touches.
+Stunning centerpieces work double duty as patriotic serving trays with a few thoughtful, affordable finishing touches.
 Simply place 4th of July floral arrangements (here’s how to construct one like a pro!) on picnic serving trays, then fill in the gaps with fresh fruit.
 Stick to seasonal or red, white, and blue ingredients to fit the theme.

 Don't bother setting silverware.
 (Use that time to shake up another 4th of July drink!)
 Guests can grab what they need from these adorable, no-fuss serving buckets.
-Simply decorate containers, like empty oatmeal canisters, by wrapping them with festive paper and securing with tape.
+Decorate containers, like empty oatmeal canisters or tall cookie cans, by wrapping them with festive paper and securing with tape.
 Add an adhesive chalkboard label to send a fun message like “Keep Calm and Sparkle On!”.

-A simple sail is all you need to transform a watermelon fruit salad into a seaworthy centerpiece.
+All aboard!
+A DIY sail is all you need to transform a watermelon fruit salad into a nautical 4th of July centerpiece.
 Cut a triangle from ticking fabric and fold it in half over a dowel.
 Hot-glue the fabric along the dowel to secure and along the loose edges for a stiff sail.

-There's something classic about Mason jars, and they're great vessels for 4th of July drinks.
+There's something classic and all-American about Mason jars.
+What could be better to tote 4th of July drinks to go?
 Shop antique stores for vintage versions, or look for Mason jars with handles, lids, and straws online, which makes them perfect for portable picnicking.

 Deck the table with sprightly flower arrangements dressed in red, white, and blue.
 Slide tricolor paper lanterns over a vase or glass for a simple, fresh centerpiece.

 Treat the fireworks viewing party like a film fest!
-An arrangement of classic snacks is a great way to keep guests happy until the 4th of July picnic begins.
-We love the bright colors and nostalgic feel of licorice, pretzels, and boxed caramel popcorn.
+An arrangement of nostalgic snacks is a great way to keep guests happy until the show in the sky begins.
+We love the bright colors and old-school feel of licorice, pretzels, and boxed caramel popcorn.
 Set snacks in serving buckets or Mason jars for easy access.

 Salute Old Glory with star-studded napkin rings.
 Stamp "USA" into metal tags using a steel stamp set.
 Thread star-pattern ribbon through the tags and wrap around striped napkins.
 For no-sew napkins, cut cotton ticking in 16-inch squares; fray the edges by pulling on the threads.
-You also can roll silverware into the napkins for guests to grab as they head through the buffet line.
+(You also can roll silverware into the napkins for guests to grab as they head through the 4th of July buffet line.)

-Turn plain drinking glasses into patriotic ones—temporarily—for the holiday.
+Turn plain drinking glasses into patriotic 4th of July table decor—temporarily—for the holiday.
 Using pinking shears, cut bands of red-and-white plaid oilcloth to fit around the glasses.
 Sew or glue a white oilcloth rectangle to the center of the band, then adhere the ends of the band together so it fits around a glass.
-(The band should easily slip over the narrower bottom of a glass and slide upward until it stays snugly in place.)
-Provide permanent markers for guests to write their names on the rectangles so they'll know exactly which glass is theirs.
+Provide permanent markers (by the way, here’s how to remove it from anything) for guests to write their names on the rectangles so they'll know exactly which glass is theirs.

 Serving trays for parties can get unsightly, fast.
 Ditch the food packages and line pretty galvanized pails with napkins to serve picnic staples, such as potato chips or buns.
 A label makes refills a cinch.

-Make picnic prep a breeze with an all-in-one utensil holder and place mat.
-Fold the long end of a dish towel up until it becomes the size of a place mat.
-Stitch or hot-glue the outer edges together.
-Insert utensils into the pocket, roll up, and tie with a separate ribbon.
+Make picnic prep no sweat with an all-in-one utensil holder and place mat.
+Fold the long end of a dish towel up until it becomes the size of your desired place setting.
+Stitch or hot-glue the outer edges together, then stick utensils into the pocket, roll up, and tie with a separate festive ribbon.

 Edible 4th of July decor is the best decor, we say!
 And it’s even better when it’s healthy (to inspire picky eaters to eat their vitamins).
 Form sturdy waxed paper into cones, securing with transparent tape.
 Fill each cone with blue or red berries to create a sweet treat and pretty picnic serving idea all in one.

 Pay honor to our country’s founders by displaying famous words from the Declaration of Independence on galvanized tubs.
-Coat serving buckets with white metal primer.
-Then paint each tub a different shade of blue.
+Coat serving buckets with white metal primer, then paint each tub a different shade of blue.
 (Buy deep blue exterior paint and dilute with white exterior paint to get the two lighter hues).
 Use letter stickers to spell "life," "liberty," and "happiness" on the tubs.
 Fill with ice to hold drinks or frozen treats, or use without ice to hold sparklers for some 4th of July fun.